 Our laboratory takes a 3-pronged approach to research.

-- At sea, we collect natural oceanographic samples for chemical and isotopic analyses.
-These samples are used to constrain biogeochemical processes.
+- At sea, we collect data and samples to characterize natural oceanographic chemical distributions.
+This information is used to constrain sources, sinks, and biogeochemical processes.

 - We simulate natural biogeochemical processes in the lab.
 Since the ocean is an extremely multivariable and often inaccessible environment, simulating ocean biogeochemical processes in the lab enables us to control many of these variables and collect higher resolution data.

-- We develop new instruments and methods which enable more sensitive, precise, rapid, and/or automated measurements in the field and lab.
+- We develop new instruments and methods which enable more sensitive, precise, rapid, and/or automated measurements at sea and in the lab.

 - Chemical Oceanography